 Someone in the advertising world has figured out that no one wants to run ads that say, “If your credit stinks” or “if your credit has been turned down”.
 If they nicefy the whole thing, radio and TV folks won’t feel as awkward running the ads .

-If you have had credit problems, or have had a rough patch financially (or as I might say, You Screwed up Financially) it is going to be harder to get credit, and the rate of interest you will end up with is not going to be very good (for you, it will be great for the lender), but that is because you are a Risk to them.
+If you have had credit problems, or have had a rough patch financially (or as I might say, You Screwed up Financially) it is going to be harder to get credit.
+The rate of interest you will end up with is not going to be very good.
+It will be good for the lender, but that is because you are a Risk to them.

 What’s with all this nicefication that is going on these days?
-You can’t say someone Screwed Up, you can’t say someone made a mistake and you mustn’t ask nasty questions like “Why did you screw up?”.
+You can’t say someone Screwed Up.
+You can’t say someone made a mistake and you mustn’t ask nasty questions like “Why did you screw up?”.
 Embarrassment is a great motivator for me to not screw up again, maybe for others, there is a need to be much nicer, I suppose.